openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    cd $OVSA_RUNTIME_ARTEFACTS
    /opt/ovsa/bin/ovsatool keygen -storekey -t ECDSA -n Intel -k custkeystore -r  custkeystore.csr -e "/C=IN/CN=localhost"
    ```
-   Below two files are created along with the keystore file:
+   Below files are created along with the keystore file:
    * `custkeystore.csr` - A Certificate Signing Request (CSR)
    * `custkeystore.csr.crt` - A self-signed certificate

 3. Send `custkeystore.csr` to the CA to request a CA-signed certificate.

 4. Add the certificate to the key store:
    ```sh